Portland Business License Tax & Multnomah County Business Income Tax (MCBIT): What You Need to Know

 Applies to: All entity types.
 For single-member LLCs, the individual (member) is the filing entity for city/county purposes.

 Adjusted net income: Starts with federal taxable income (for example, Schedule C net profit) and includes any local adjustments.
-The City of Portland Business License Tax is based on Portland-apportioned net income, meaning you’re taxed only on income from Portland sources.
+The City of Portland Business License Tax is based on Portland-apportioned net income, meaning you’re taxed only on income from Portland sources (market-based sourcing).

 Exemptions and De Minimis Rules